donaldsiziba/train-timetables/README.md

 More documentation to follow.

->Note: For information on how to run the _Acceptance Tests_ and generate related reports, refer to the _AcceptanceTests.md_ file
+>Note: For information on how to run the _Acceptance Tests_ and view the generated reports, refer to the _AcceptanceTests.md_ file.